Everything in this post is a copy-and-paste from what Spike sent me.

 See Chrom.
 Ike just has less results overall.
 I placed him a tier higher because Ike amiibo tend to use side special as a better approach, though that’s probably coincidental.

 To be honest, I mostly have her this high due to Melanie.
 However, the character has two distinct options: melee and gimp.
-The less common gimp style isn’t as good when you have as many good amiibo in tourneys as Exion does, but against badly trained amiibo (locals) it becomes an easy way to win.
+The less common gimp style isn’t as good when you have as many good amiibo in tourneys as the Powersaves tournaments do, but against badly trained amiibo (locals) it becomes an easy way to win.
 The way it works is by racking up damage via a few melee options, then throwing the opponent offstage and spamming Autoreticle until the opponent finally falls off the map.
 Palutena that use this style are prone to spamming Autoreticle on-stage as well, and when well-trained amiibo tend to recover low, Autoreticle is unlikely to be as useful.
 The melee style, as Melanie and LadyGaleem use, involves racking up damage with stuff like nair and fair, then smash attacking the opponent offstage and edgeguarding with Autoreticle or offstage dair.
 Either playstyle, stay away from side special.
 Amiibo don’t tend to understand where to use it.

 Wolf is good, but prone to spamming neutral special.
 On the flip side, he also sometimes refuses to use it, and sometimes SD’s with side special.
 Use side special for recovery only, or it can become a spam move.
 His up smash and how he steps forward during side smash allow him to take stocks easily, and his impressive damage-racking ability only hightens his power.